 Although car accidents are the single biggest cause of personal injuries in Pennsylvania, they also can lead to uniquely complicated personal injury claims.
 Because of this, a knowledgeable attorney can be key to maximizing your compensation after a crash.
 Protect your security by working with a Towanda car accident lawyer with years of expertise handling cases just like yours.

-Our team at Ostroff Injury Law does not back down from a challenge.
+Our team at Ostroff Godshall Injury and Accident Lawyers does not back down from a challenge.
 Our big results for clients in Towanda and Bradford County over the past 25 years is proof.

 Pursuing Compensation Through Insurance Negotiations